 Coatings and Sleeves

-Coatings and sleeves provide another effective physical barrier method for protecting gas pipes from external corrosion.
-Common coating materials include epoxy, coal tar enamel, and fusion-bonded epoxy, which are applied directly to the metal surface.
+Coatings and sleeves provide another effective physical barrier to protect gas pipes from external corrosion.
+Typical coating materials include epoxy, coal tar enamel, and fusion-bonded epoxy, which are applied directly to the metal surface.

 They work by sealing the steel from water and oxygen contact.
-Pipe sleeves made of polyurethane, concrete or other materials also surround pipes, keeping corrosive soil chemicals isolated.
-It is important to know about the material’s corrosion resistance before installing underground pipe structures.
+Pipe sleeves of polyurethane, concrete or other materials surround pipes, keeping corrosive soil chemicals isolated.
+Knowing the material’s corrosion resistance is essential before installing underground pipe structures.

-Proper application and installation are important for long-term protection.
+Proper application and installation are essential for long-term protection.
 Homeowners should check for cracks or breaks in these physical barriers during regular inspections that could expose the metal underneath over decades of burial.

 Reapplying protective coatings or replacing damaged sleeves before corrosive conditions arise helps maintain the integrity of these systems that shield pipes from direct contact with corrosive soil environments.